Will rain ruin your wedding day - or make it extra-special? It all comes down to preparation and attitude.

 Rainbows and Storm Clouds

 You have to have rain to get a rainbow!
 How awesome is it to have a rainbow on your wedding day!
-If you see one, catch it in a photo as quick as you can because they are gone as quickly as they come!
+If you see one, catch it in a photo as quickly as possible because they are gone as quickly as they come!
 And storm clouds can add drama to the skies.

 Reflections